efigi/cup-of-gamedev/_posts/2020-10-16-reasons-why-you-should-use-godot.markdown

 ---
 layout: post
 title:  "10 Reasons Why You Should Use Godot For Your Next Game"
+description:  "Godot is one of the most-used 2D game engines now!
+Here are some reasons why you should use it!"
 author: remtaine
 date: 2020-10-16
 categories: "Engine"